Before you can use an SD card in your GoPro HERO9 Black, you’ll need to format it.

 Both methods work equally well, and one method isn’t better than the other.
 I’ve got information on how to do both methods below.

-Method 1: Using the HERO9’s On-Screen Menu System
+Method 1: Format a HERO9’s SD Card Using the On-Screen Menu System

 The menu item you’re looking for is: